Ising Model: Relaxation to Equilibrium

 This notebook quantifies relaxation to equilibrium for the 2D Ising model by comparing three update schemes:

 All three algorithms start from the same deliberately unfavorable initial condition: a fully random spin configuration with no warm-up.
-The analysis is repeated below, at, and above the Onsager critical temperature \(T_c = 2/\ln(1 + \sqrt{2}) \approx 2.269\) [1], where critical slowing down makes relaxation slowest and the contrast between algorithms largest.
+The analysis covers four temperature slices: deep in the ordered phase (\(0.5\,T_c \approx 1.13\)), just below \(T_c\), at the Onsager critical point \(T_c = 2/\ln(1 + \sqrt{2}) \approx 2.269\) [1], and above \(T_c\).
+The critical point is where critical slowing down makes relaxation slowest and the contrast between algorithms most pronounced.

 The notebook has four parts: